Copyright © 1999–2016 FastMail Pty Ltd

 How to search your mail

-To find a message, simply type one or more keywords into the "Search mail" box in the mail toolbar and hit enter.
+To find a message, type one or more keywords into the "Search mail" box in the mail toolbar and hit enter.
 By default, all folders except Spam and Trash will be searched.
 If you are currently in the Spam or Trash folder, then just that folder will be searched instead.

 If you're having trouble finding what you're looking for, you can create a more precise search using our advanced search builder: